 Graduate Faculty Student Senate (GFSS)

 The Graduate Faculty Student Senate (GFSS) is the representational student governance body for The New School for Social Research (NSSR).
 It is charged with representing student interests across departments, and it is the student liaison to the NSSR administration.
-GFSS is the students' liaison to the dean and administration and the
+GFSS is the students' liaison to the dean and administration and to the

 University Student Senate (USS).
-GFSS also oversees the Student Fee Board, which allocates funds to students who are presenting at academic conferences and to the student journal, canon.
+GFSS also oversees the Student Fee Board, which allocates funds to students presenting at academic conferences and to the student journal canon.
 Delegates are elected to GFSS by the students of each department.
 Election to the senate makes students eligible to serve on various divisional committees.
-While voting rights are only granted to departmental representatives, all NSSR students are invited to participate in the GFSS.
+While voting rights are granted only to departmental representatives, all NSSR students are invited to participate in the GFSS.
 Click to see the GFSS

 Dean's Advisory Council

 The New School for Social Research Dean's Advisory Council consists of the NSSR Student Senate delegates, departmental student advisors, and other department representatives.
-The council meets with the dean on a regular basis throughout the academic year to discuss matters related to the quality of student life and the needs of the division in general.
-At the university level, a similar advisory body with representatives from each of the university's divisions meets regularly with the president of The New School.
+The council meets with the dean on a regular basis throughout the academic year to discuss matters related to the quality of student life and the needs of the college in general.
+At the university level, a similar advisory body with representatives from each of the university's colleges meets regularly with the president of The New School.
 The members representing The New School for Social Research are chosen by the NSSR Student Senate delegates.
 Elected student representatives are expected to attend meetings and report to their constituents on a regular basis.